 The regulation mandates that devices must resist cyber threats and unauthorized access and that they must be securely configurable, updatable, and monitorable throughout their operational life.
 Combined with the RED’s expanded scope—which now covers software updates, data protection, and user privacy—the impact on wireless IoT design is profound.

-For developers of battery-operated, long-range devices, these new obligations pose a difficult trade-off.
-Power budgets are tight, yet secure communication now demands capabilities like encrypted firmware updates, authenticated network access, and anomaly detection.
-In this context, the wireless protocol is no longer just a transport layer—it becomes a strategic enabler or a compliance bottleneck.
+For designers of battery-powered, long-range devices, the obligations create sharp trade-offs.
+Energy budgets are minimal, yet compliance now requires encrypted firmware updates, authenticated network access, and even anomaly detection.
+In this landscape, the wireless protocol is no longer a neutral transport layer—it is either an enabler of compliance or a bottleneck that blocks it.

 LoRaWAN: Open standards, limited control